You are currently viewing Bumdrak Monastery, where Dakinis left 100,000 Footprints

 Bumdrak is a sacred cliff of Guru Rinpoche at an altitude of 3500 masl where Dakinis – Goddess of the Fairies are said to have left 100,000 footprints in Tsento Gewog under Paro Dzongkhag.

-You will see numerous sacred caves of Bumdra, where a hundred thousand Dakinis (angels) descended on a cave 800 years ago and left their footprints on the rocks.
+You will see numerous sacred caves of Bumdrak, where a hundred thousand Dakinis (angels) descended on a cave 800 years ago and left their footprints on the rocks.
 While on Bumdra Trek, you will also be visiting Taktsang Monastery, one of Bhutan’s most revered Buddhist pilgrimage sites in Bhutan.

 Sacred Relics to See at Bumdrak